What Is a Chatbot? Definition, Types, and Examples

 How do chatbots work?

-Chatbots process collected data and often are trained on that data using AI and machine learning (ML), NLP, and rules defined by the developer.
+Chatbots process collected data and are often trained on that data using AI, machine learning (ML), NLP, and rules defined by the developer.
 This allows the chatbot to provide accurate and efficient responses to all requests.
 The two main types of chatbots are declarative chatbots and predictive chatbots.

 Types of chatbots